 This latest WiFi security standard was announced in January 2018, and it will, in addition to other things, mitigate security issues posed by weak passwords and simplify the process of setting up devices with no display interface, according to the Wi-Fi Alliance.

 The good news is that free WiFi hotspots are everywhere these days.
 Most coffee shops, shopping malls, and businesses offer a free WiFi hotspot to attract foot traffic, but the problem is that simply typing “free WiFi hotspot near me” into Google Search doesn’t yield any useful results.

 What you need to reliably find all free WiFi hotspots near you is a professional app for wireless site surveys, WiFi analysis, and troubleshooting such as NetSpot.
 With it, you can quickly find out which wireless networks are available around you and use your own judgment to determine which are free based on their names.

 Finding WiFi hotspots with NetSpot is easy.
-You simply install it on any Windows or macOS computer with WiFi and click on the Discover button in NetSpot to switch to Discover Mode.
+You simply install it on any Windows or macOS computer with WiFi and click on the Inspector button in NetSpot to switch to Inspector Mode.

 You can also find WiFi hotspots without NetSpot using the tools built into your mobile device or computer, but don’t expect to get nearly as comprehensive information as you can get with NetSpot.
 Telling apart unsecured networks for secured ones is often problematic and discovering hidden WiFi hotspots may be impossible.